leecheeyong/showcase/README.md

    ```

 ## License
-This project is available as an open source under the terms of the [MIT License][LICENSE]
+This project is available as an open source under the terms of the [MIT License](LICENSE)